70m in-build CRN Project Thunderball revealed

 Sold by Y.CO in August 2022 and announced in July of last year, the five-deck vessel comes from the drawing boards of Nauta Design and Vripack.
 A first-time collaboration for the four parties, it has been described as one of the team’s most “demanding” undertakings yet, designed to fulfil an exacting owner’s brief for a highly technical and capable yacht that avoids the “floating palace” look and feel.

-The owner is also a sailing yacht aficionado and as such, Project Thunderball will draw inspiration from the lines of sailing boats and will be accompanied by a smaller sailing yacht that will tag alongside the mothership.
+Hoekstra added that the owner – a sailing yacht aficionado – was firm in his desire for a limited number of decks and a profile not dissimilar to the look of The One (now V2V).
+As such, Project Thunderball draws inspiration from the lines of sailing boats and will be accompanied by a smaller sailing yacht that will tag alongside.
 The superyacht will be located between the Mediterranean, the Bahamas and Florida and be used as a base for spearfishing, sailing and diving.

 Explaining the yacht’s technical platform, Hoekstra said: “We took the utmost care to [create] a set of hull lines that focus on highly economical cruising combined with a very soft and comfortable ride”.
 To this end, the yacht’s entry lines are sharp, akin to a sailing yacht, and her bilges are curved.